 So you don’t have a Value Proposition?

-a man holding up a paper, and written on in in green, are the words creative confidence A value proposition, although important, by not having one is not the worse thing that could happen.
+A value proposition, although important, by not having one is not the worse thing that could happen.
 You can still build confidence with a prospect and they won’t even know the difference.

 A little while ago I ran into a colleague at a conference about selling real estate.
 This person, although she is trained in real estate, is not trained in the art of selling.
 She told me that she didn’t know what to write in a value proposition and she didn’t want to memorize a script.